vdemeester/xmonad-config/README.md

 * Named-based workspace (1-media, 2-chat, …)
 * Per-workspace layout and more default layout than stock ones

+Dzen2 (with conky) status bar is launched when xmonad start and will be killed and re-launched if xmonad is re-launched.

 ### Modules

 Modules that lies in `./lib`